A Note on Piecewise Affine Decision Rules for Robust, Stochastic, and Data-Driven Optimization: Numerical Experiments

 \paragraph{Robust Optimization}

 We continue to use the same autoregressive demand process, but we now consider a worst-case objective and require all constraints to be satisfied for every possible demand realization.
-Figure~\ref{fig:inventory_service_ro_performance} reports the relative objective improvements of our piecewise affine policies; we omit the table of solution times, which follow a similar pattern as those for the stochastic case.
-We again observe significant improvements of our piecewise affine policies over the affine policies, which amount to more than $40\%$ for larger instances with a low serial demand correlation.
+Figure~\ref{fig:inventory_service_ro_performance} reports the optimality gap improvements of our piecewise affine policies; we omit solution times, which follow a similar pattern as those for the stochastic case.
+We again observe significant improvements of our piecewise affine policies over the affine policies, which amount to an almost ten-fold reduction of the optimality gap for larger instances with a low serial demand correlation.
+Again, these improvements significantly decrease for instances violating Assumption~\ref{ass:symmetric_concave}.
 Note that the piecewise affine policies of \cite{Georghiou2015} coincide with the affine policies in this experiment and are thus omitted.

 \paragraph{Data-Driven Optimization}